 Configure an Arch of Any Size

 When you use the multiple-window setup to get an arched look you can create an arch just about any size that you like.
 If you have very tall walls you can choose very tall rectangular windows or even two stacks of rectangular windows before topping it with the arched window.
 You can more easily create a specific look when you use multiple windows.

-Arched windows aren’t simple to install, even creating the proper sized rough opening for an arch is more difficult than what’s required for a standard square or rectangular window.
+Arched windows are not simple to install or an easy home window measurement to get right, even creating the proper sized rough opening for an arch replacement window is more difficult than what is required for a standard square or rectangular window.
 That’s why this type of installation is best left up to a seasoned professional, who can make sure the window is framed in properly and insulated against the elements.
-Whether your arched window opens or remains fixed in place, it’s important that it’s sufficiently weatherproofed and put in properly or you’ll end up with a poorly functioning window that may leak.
+Whether your arched window opens or remains fixed in place, it is important that it is sufficiently weatherproofed and put in properly or you will end up with a poorly functioning window that may leak.